StydeNet/enlighten/README.md

 phpunit
 ```

-That's it!
-Now you can visit `/enlighten/dashboard` and find your documentation in there.
+Now visit `/enlighten/dashboard` to navigate the documentation.

 ## Installation
 Install using Composer